By Alyse Bacine

 Slow, rhythmic breathing techniques have been shown to significantly improve heart rate variability—a key marker of cardiovascular resilience and autonomic nervous system balance.
 This improvement indicates that the heart is becoming more adaptable and responsive, better able to adjust to the varying demands of daily life¹.

-Breathwork is particularly valuable for cardiovascular health because its improvements persist beyond practice sessions.
+The science-backed benefits of breathwork for cardiovascular health are particularly valuable because these improvements persist beyond practice sessions.
 The body learns new patterns of functioning that become its default state, creating transformation rather than temporary management of symptoms.

 Respiratory Efficiency